apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | `supportedResponseTypes`      | Optional.
 Collection of supported response types for this service.
 | `signIdToken`                 | Optional.
 Whether ID tokens should be signed.
 Default is `true`.
 | `jwks`                        | Optional.
 Resource path to the keystore location that holds the keys for this application.
+| `jwksCacheDuration`           | Optional.
+The expiration policy time value applied to loaded/cached keys for this application.
+| `jwksCacheTimeUnit`           | Optional.
+The expiration policy time unit of measure (i.e. `seconds`, `minutes`, etc) applied to loaded/cached keys.
 | `encryptIdToken`              | Optional.
 Whether ID tokens should be encrypted.
 Default is `false`.
 | `idTokenEncryptionAlg`        | Optional.
 The algorithm header value used to encrypt the id token.
 | `idTokenSigningAlg`           | Optional.
 The algorithm header value used to sign the id token.